Aku Louhimies: Other projects

-In 2012, Louhimies accepted the role of jury member for the first Saint Petersburg international film festival and his film Naked Harbour (Vuosaari) was added to the festival's non-competition programme "Screenings in honour of filmmakers".
+In 2012, Louhimies accepted the role of jury member for the first Saint Petersburg International Film Festival and his film Naked Harbour (Vuosaari) was added to the festival's non-competition programme "Screenings in honour of filmmakers".

 Criticism

-In March 2018 8 Finnish actors came forward accusing director Aku Louhimies to have subjected them to demeaning tactics in the work.
+In March 2018, eight Finnish actors came forward accusing Louhimies to have subjected them to demeaning tactics in the work.
 At the 2018 Jussi Awards during his acceptance speech, after receiving the Audience Award, Louhimies thanked everyone, who had started the process to "air the movie industry".
 He has also responded to the accusations in his Facebook posts.